Thursday, 12 May 2016

 I painted this at a workshop looking at Spring plants; the challenge was to see the various colours that exist in an apparently white flower.

-(still available £50 12.5 x 15.5 ins)
+(still available £70 12.5 x 15.5 ins) Cards and prints available.

 I have these delicate little Tomasini crocus spreading through my front border.
 I donated this small painting to a local charity shop.
+Now I have planted more in my new garden, so maybe there'll be another painting.

 This too is from my garden; it is a hellebore called Queen of the Night.
 It was purchased by a lady who lives locally when she very kindly helped me with a fundraising event for Macmillan.